Close-up of eucalyptus leaves with soft natural lighting.

 You are not what’s happened to you.

-Therapy for trauma in San Antonio and across Texas
+Therapy for Trauma in San Antonio and Across Texas

 Trauma isn’t just about what happened.
 It’s about how your body, mind, and nervous system had to adapt in order to survive.
 You might find yourself feeling emotionally shut down, always on edge, anxious in ways you can’t explain, or struggling to feel safe; even with people you trust.